-For the latest government advice, please visit the GOV UK website.
+For the latest government guidance, please visit www.gov.uk/coronavirus.

 COVID-19 figures for Surrey

 For daily COVID-19 figures and statistics for Surrey, please visit the Surrey County Council website

 Latest NHS advice

 NHS advice about coronavirus, including key symptoms, what to do when self-isolating, and how to avoid catching and spreading it, can be found at www.nhs.uk

 For information on symptoms, testing and vaccinations, please visit this page on the NHS website.

 For more information about the vaccine, please visit this page on the NHS website